 In addition to eliminating some important dose triggers for protective action in the older PAGs, EPA carries forward old limits that have been in place for decades, despite EPA's own official estimates of radiation risk per unit dose having markedly increased during that time.
 The updated official consensus is that radiation is considerably more harmful than was known when the earlier levels were established.
-EPA fails to improve protection based on the newer, higher
+EPA fails to improve protection based on the newer, higher risk, and in fact allows for reduced protection instead.
+For example, the 1992 PAG values incorporated into the newest PAG are based on the National Academy of Sciences' BEIR III study (and in fact, go even far further back than that).
+But BEIR V increased those risk estimates three- or four-fold, and BEIR VII increase those an additional 35%.
+EPA has adopted those values in its most recent Blue Book.
+So, despite officially acknowledging that radiation is four or five times more dangerous than assumed when the 1992 PAGs were established, EPA now merely uses the same dose limits without any effort to tighten them by a factor of four or five.

-&lt;sup>17 EPA PAG Manual 2013, page 4 section 1.3.4 "This updated Manual applies PAGs and protective actions to an expanded range of sources of potential radiological releases, include commercial nuclear power facilities, uranium fuel cycle facilities, nuclear weapons facilities, transportation accidents, radiopharmaceutical manufacturer and users, space vehicle launch and reentry, RDDs and INDs."
+17 EPA PAG Manual 2013, page 4 section 1.3.4 "This updated Manual applies PAGs and protective actions to an expanded range of sources of potential radiological releases, include commercial nuclear power facilities, uranium fuel cycle facilities, nuclear weapons facilities, transportation accidents, radiopharmaceutical manufacturer and users, space vehicle launch and reentry, RDDs and INDs."